buildingSMART/IFC4.3.x-development/docs/properties/s/SecondaryAirflowRateRange.md

 SecondaryAirflowRateRange
 =========================

-possible range of secondary airflow that can be delivered.
+Possible range of secondary airflow that can be delivered.